smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * As soon as Device pairing is completed (and Root sets NODE-ID for the Device), Root SHOULD:

   + calculate optimal route to the Device
-  + change Routing Tables for all the Retransmitting Devices alongside the optimal route (using Samp-Route-Update packets)
+  + change Routing Tables for all the Retransmitting Devices alongside the optimal route (for example, using SACCP_ROUTING_DATA packets as described above)
   + as soon as confirmations from all the Retransmitting Devices about route updates are obtained, Root SHOULD start using Device's "paired addressing" for all the communications onwards with the Device.

 TODO: Samp-Retransmit (to next-hop Retransmitting Device on RETRANSMIT-ON-NO-RETRANSMIT)